benlau/quickflux/README.md

 **AppDispatcher.dispatch(string name,object message)**

 Dispatch a message with name via the AppDispatcher.
-A "dispatched" signal will be emitted.
+Listener should listen on the "dispatched" signal to be notified.

-Usually, direct connected slot function should be invoked immediately.
+Usually, it will emit "dispatched" signal immediately after calling dispatch().
-But recursive call from slot functions will be processed differently.
+However, the rule don't apply on recursive call from slot functions.
-It will defer the signal emittion until the slot function is finished and go back to the top most dispatch() function in call tree.
+Instead, the new message will be placed on a queue, and wait until the slot function finished.
-Such that the order of "dispatched" signal emission is in fast come, fast serve basis.
+Such the the order of "dispatched" is guaranteed in fast come, fast serve basis.

 **AppDispatcher.dispatched(string name,object message)[Signal]**